 By mid-February, the most common subject in our showroom is “Do you think we’ll get an early spring?”
-My standby answer is always March 20, but instead of relying on the calender there are some clear ways to anticipate when lawns germinate.
+My standby answer is always March 20, but instead of relying on the calendar there are some clear ways to anticipate when lawns germinate.

 Nearly every spring, cool season grasses will germinate in very late March and flourish throughout April and May.
-Regions north of I-70 typically feature cool-season grasses like Kentucky Blue grass, perrenial rye grass and blue fescue.
+Regions north of I-70 typically feature cool-season grasses like Kentucky Blue grass, perennial rye grass and blue fescue.
 Ground and air temperature trigger the growth of these plants.
 When the ground temperature reaches 55 to 65 degrees, the roots begin absorbing moisture and ground nutrients.
 When air temperature maintains 60 to 75 degrees, the grass plant begins to grow.
 As all of us who live in the cool-season region can attest, once growth begins these lawns are incredibly healthy.

 Species like Bermuda grass and St. Augustine grass require much higher temperatures before emerging.
 Soil temperatures above 70 degrees are needed for most warm season species.
 When daytime temperatures reach 80 degrees and nighttime temperatures don’t dip below 65 degrees, warm-season grasses will thrive.
 In southern regions of the United States, these grasses will remain hardy from the first of March through September.
 Warm-season grasses are a bit more agile than cool-season counterparts.
 Because these species may stunt growth in response to dips and spikes in temperature, I like to add blend warm season species into sunny spots, high traffic areas and along hills even in cooler regions.
 When temperatures stabilize, warm-season grass will quickly recover and prevent bare patches.